Looking for ways to get people to donate money to your charity?

-You might already know that adding SSL to your site is an essential task to ensure that your donation form is secure.
-SSL is an industry standard security measure that creates an encrypted link between each visitor’s browser and your website.
+You might already know that adding SSL to your site is an important task to make sure that your donation form is secure.
+SSL is an industry-standard security measure that creates an encrypted link between each visitor’s browser and your website.

 Aside from assuring your site’s security, adding SSL will also help you to increase conversions when you accept donations online.

 After you install the SSL certificate on your site, your website address will begin with HTTPS instead of just HTTP.
 In addition, they can also see your site is secure in the address bar.

 According to studies, half of your donors look for these security indicators before they make donations.
 They’re concerned about their data being stolen and misused online.

 By adding SSL to your site, you’re telling donors that their data will be kept private and secure.
 This can help to boost conversions when you accept donations online.